 of the USA and hosted by individual Girl Scout Councils, including ones hosted by GSCCC.

 Girl Scout Destinations applications are due to Council by November 15.
 Send completed applications to email@example.com

 The Girl Scout camping experience allows girls to do fun activities with other girls their own age in a variety of environments.
 These adventures allow girl scout campers opportunities to make new friends, enjoy the outdoors and to gain confidence in herself as she tries new activities and gains new skills.
 It is a unique way to help girls build skills through the Girl Scout Leadership Experience!

 Girl Scout troops and groups travel from across the United States year-round to visit the Juliette Gordon Low Birthplace - a Girl Scout national center in Savannah, Ga. and the birthplace of Juliette Gordon Low, founder of Girl Scouts of the USA.

 Girl Scout National Headquarters and Girl Scout Museum, New York, N.Y.

-National Headquarters houses approximately 400 staff working to serve over 100 Girl Scout Councils and USA Girl Scouts Overseas, and a membership of over 3.5 million.
+National Headquarters houses approximately 400 staff working to serve over 100 Girl Scout Councils and USA Girl Scouts Overseas and 2.7 million members.
 Besides busy offices, there are some great things to look for if you take a tour, including the National Historic Preservation Center and the GSUSA shop.

 England, Switzerland, India, and Mexico are home to the World Association of Girl Guides and Girl Scouts (WAGGGS) four world centers where girls from around the globe can learn more about each other, the Girl Guide/Girl Scout Movement and the countries they are visiting.
 The centers sometimes offer special programs, and the facilities provide inexpensive lodging for members of the World Association of Girl Guides and Girl Scouts.